The Case for Short Cranks

 Crank Length with Aero Bars

 The International Cycling Union restricts how far forward the saddle can be ahead of the cranks.
-This, however, is not allowed on a road time trial bike.
+This, however, is not allowed on a road time trial bike, because the International Cycling Union restricts how far forward the saddle can be ahead of the cranks.
 Shorter cranks allow the upper body to get closer to horizontal in this case.

 While tall riders could produce incrementally more power by using longer rather than short cranks that are better matched to their legs from the perspectives of leverage, muscle extension/contraction, and knee angles, this power output increase can be more than offset by increased aerodynamic drag.
 If the handlebars have to come up higher to prevent the knees from hitting the chest, the hips from impingement, and the low back and hamstrings from strain, then the upper body is going to be pushing more air ahead of it.
 It often takes more power to overcome this than was gained by using longer over shorter cranks.
 Road bike riders may choose to use short cranks to allow the upper body to get closer to horizontal as a solution.